 Scotland Island is a community surrounded by tall trees, and in dry conditions the island is susceptible to fire risk.
 Because of this, our fire brigade is a valued and indispensable part of our community.
-The fire brigade runs fund-raising activities such as fireshed dinners in the winter, and the fire station is a favourite venue for various other activities.
+The fire brigade runs fund-raising activities such as fireshed dinners, and the fire station is a favourite venue for various other activities.

 In 2013 the Community Fire Unit (CFU) was founded.
-The CFU is (wo)manned by over 30 Scotland Island men and women, who have received fire awareness and basic fire fighting training.
-They are available to help with property protection or to help with patrolling and extinguishing spot fires during a major emergency such as a fire in the Ku-ring-gai Chase National Park.
+The CFU has around 20 members: women and men from Scotland Island who have received fire awareness and basic fire fighting training.
+They are available to help with property protection or to assist with patrolling and extinguishing spot fires during a major emergency such as a fire in the Ku-ring-gai Chase National Park.

-In 2011 our brigade started its Community First Responders (CFR) program and has since the successfully operated and has responded to over 50 calls, attending to medical emergencies and in some cases evacuations off the island.
+In 2011 our brigade started its Community First Responders (CFR) program.
+Our CFRs respond to around 35 calls each year, attending to medical emergencies and in some cases evacuations off the island.